Daniel-KM/Omeka-S-module-Common/README.md

 ### Services, controller plugins and view helpers

-#### Simple and complete query builder for api adapter
+#### Api Adapter: Simple and complete query builder

-Just add the trait `CommonAdapterTrait` and the list of query arguments for all common queries will work, including queries with multiple values.
+Just add the trait `CommonAdapterTrait`, the list of query arguments for all common queries and a call to `buildQueryFields()`.
+Then, all queries will work, including queries with empty or multiple values and use of operators `<≤=≠≥>`.

+#### Api Adapter: Simple hydrator

+Just add the trait `CommonAdapterTrait` and it will automatically manage the method `hydrate()` in a generic way, as long as the entity methods and the keys used in the api or the form are compatible.

 #### AssetUrl